Session 20

 having

-'s case add new declarations to the list of nested declarations -
+lambda's case add new declarations to the list of nested declarations - using the list of nested declarations to create the lexical address for a variable reference, in a helper function

 Spend a few minutes now and try to extend your solution.
 Some of you are close enough that you could finish!